 1. Look at your happiest existing customers

-What common attributes like revenue, number of employees, type of business, web technologies in use, geography or buying signals that occurred right before they signed a deal with you do your excising customers have?
-Vainu’s Analyzer feature can quickly help you find what characteristics your customers share.
-Use the data Vainu and your other technical tools provide you with and have your customer success team conduct short interviews with your most satisfied customers.
+What common attributes like revenue, number of employees, type of business, web technologies in use, or geography do your existing customers have?
+What happened (trigger events) at their end right before they signed a deal with you?
+Use the data Vainu and your other tools provide you with and have your customer success team conduct short interviews with your most satisfied customers.
 Ask them how they found your business, what made them choose to work with you and why they continue to work with your company.

 2. Prioritize customers that will stay with you